BogdanovTimm/NotesOblivion/💻 IT/Criptography/Encryption.md

 * ECB - don't use it!
 Encrypts message by blocks of a given size.
 * OFB
 * CTR
 * CBC - Encrypts message by blocks of a given size.
 Uses eachprevious block to encrypt the next one using XOR.
-First block is encrypted using IV (Initialization variable of a size of a block)
+First block is encrypted using IV (Initialization Vector of a size of a block)